Survival-SDK/vgazer/README.md

 **target** (optional) - target platform for installation software and versions checking.
 Default - host platform

-software - space separated list of software must be installed or version checked
+software - space separated list of software must be installed or version checked.
+Can be file names that contains newline separated list of software of subinclude files.
+For prevent vgazer mischoose filename instead software name name your files with extension ("deps" for example)

 # For developers
 Optional Requirements for running samples (Linux only):